ecmwf-sdo/static-charts/README.md

 An example can be seen at http://atmosphere.copernicus.eu/s/charts/s2s/

+This repository contains a build of the application.
+The source files can be found in the [ECMWF repository](https://software.ecmwf.int/stash/projects/WEB/repos/node-modules/browse)

 ### setup

  * The widget will take over the whole page.
 By default the widget will look for two divs which the page must provide: '.column-1' and '.column-2'